rayglover-ibm/cuda-bindings/docs/blog-article.md

 Lets outline what we're going to build.
 Imagine we have an application, and a crucial part of it is some computationally expensive algorithm.
 We've benchmarked the application and determined an implementation of this algorithm with a high-performance numerical library such as Eigen, cuBLAS or NPP is likely to be a worthwhile investment.

 Our aim will be to construct this as a native extension, balancing performance, portability, and productivity.
 For lack of a better name, we'll call this extension `cufoo`.

-Like many native extensions, there are three components to delivering `cufoo` for a target language:
+Like most native extensions, there are three major components per target language:

 ![img](./fig-5.PNG)